-Field Name R/W Description 15:0 NDATAT R/W Number of Data to Transfer Setup This register indicates the number of bytes to be transmitted.
+Field Name R/W Description

+15:0 NDATAT R/W Number of Data to Transfer Setup This register indicates the number of bytes to be transmitted.
 The number of data transmission ranges from 0 to 65535.
-This register can only be written when the channel is not working; once the channel is enabled, the register will be read-only, indicating the number of remaining bytes to be transmitted.
-The register will decrease after each DMA is transmitted; when the data transmission is completed, the register will change to 0, or when the channel is configured to auto reload mode, it will be automatically reloaded to the previously configured value; if the register is 0, data transmission will not occur regardless of whether the channel is turned on or not.
+This register can only be written when the channel is not working; once the channel is enabled, the register will become read-only, indicating the number of remaining bytes to be transmitted.
+The register will decrease every time DMA is transmitted; when the data transmission is completed, the register will change to 0, or when the channel is configured to auto reload mode, it will be automatically reloaded to the previously configured value; if the register is 0, data transmission will not occur regardless of whether the channel is enabled or not.

+31:16 Reserved

-10.6.5 DMA Channel x peripheral address register (DMA\CHPADDRx) (x=1...7)
+10.6.5 DMA Channel x peripheral address register (DMA_CHPADDRx) (x=1...7)